walterhiggins/WMPJS/book-outline.md

 ### Programming Concepts Introduced:

 Creating, Editing and Saving Files.
-A few illustrative screenshots of SublimeText will be required.
+A few illustrative screenshots of gedit will be required.

 ### Javascript Concepts Introduced: